tilln/jmeter-wssecurity/README.md

 |Body|http://schemas.xmlsoap.org/soap/envelope/| |
 |Timestamp|http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-utility-1.0.xsd| |

-Note that the Preprocessor does not generate the Timestamp element but it needs to be present in the payload.
+*Note that the Timestamp element is not inserted by the Preprocessor but has to be present in the payload.*

 Encode is only relevant for encryption and can be one of the following:
 * "Element" (default): The entire XML element is encrypted.